 Eagles file trademark suit against Mexican Hotel California

 In this Jan.
 19, 2013 file photo, members of the Eagles, from left, Timothy B. Schmit, Don Henley, Glenn Frey and Joe Walsh of The Eagles pose with an autographed guitar after a news conference at the 2013 Sundance Film Festival, in Park City, Utah.
-The band sued the owners a Mexican hotel on May 1, 2017, claiming it's capitalizing off the band's hit, "Hotel California," even though it has nothing to do with the song.
+The band sued the owners a Mexican hotel on May 1, 2017, claiming ita sA - A s capitalizing off the banda sA - A s hit, a sA - AoHotel California,a sA - A1 even though it has nothing to do with the song.

 Add your comments below